Frequently Asked Questions

 When is the application deadline for consideration into the Graduate program for the 2023-2024 academic year?

-Applications for Fall 2023 enrollment are now closed, the deadline for those applications was January 15, 2023.
-Please check back soon for information regarding the Fall 2024 application cycle.
+Applications for Fall 2024 enrollment are now open, the deadline for applications will be January 15, 2024.

 How do I apply for the Graduate Program in Physics at Georgetown?